Radiofrequency Thermal Ablation (RF)-VNUS Closure

 Typical Treatment Benefits

-• Reduction or elimination of leg pain, achiness and fatigue caused by venous reflux translates to renewed enjoyment of activities such as walking, running and bicycling — results will vary by patient
+• Reduction or elimination of leg pain, achiness and fatigue caused by venous reflux and venous insufficiency translates to renewed enjoyment of activities such as walking, running and bicycling — results will vary by patient.

-• Improved healing of venous ulcers and skin changes related to venous reflux
+• Improved healing of varicose veins, venous ulcers and skin changes related to venous reflux and venous insufficiency.

 VNUS YouTube Video